 The success or failure of your explainer video should hinge on more than just view count.
 While views are great, they don’t tell the whole story.
 You should also be looking at engagement (how much of the video do viewers actually watch?) and conversions (do viewers take the desired action after watching the video?).
 Like any marketing effort, we recommend having goals and a way to track them in place before you start.

 How much money does an explainer video cost?

-Depending on the length, style and complexity, most of the higher-end explainers we work on these days run in the $16,000–$25,000 range.
+Depending on the length, style and complexity, most of the higher-end explainers we work on these days run in the $16,000–$25,000 range for animation, and the $30,000-45,000 range for live action.
 You’ll likely find that prices vary greatly from company to company, so take your time, do your homework, and find a team that fits your brand and can deliver on budget, timeline, and quality.

-How long does an explainer video take to create?
+How long does an explainer video production take?

 Our standard production schedule for an animated explainer video is anywhere from 6-10 weeks, which does not include the time required to collect feedback and make revisions.
 A full timeline may range from 10-12 weeks.
 Live action explainer videos have more moving parts (e.g. talent, locations, scheduling) and therefore do not have a set production schedule.
 However, a typical live action explainer video timeline is 8-12 weeks.